 Cafe, Italian, Vegetarian, $$$

 Piazza della Repubblica is lined with restaurant patios that look as if they belong to one continuous place, but actually there are four classic restaurants.
 Although Gilli is one of the four that blend together, this place has its own character, and boasts a fantastic selection of pastries, cakes, small desserts, and cookies served by their professional and well-dressed staff.
 It’s also a restaurant and the patio is perfect for people watching.

 Bakery, Cafe, Patisserie, Coffee Shop, Italian, Coffee, $$$

 This is another one of the classic places in Piazza della Repubblica that has been around for decades.
 Extremely similar to Gilli mentioned above, the staff are dressed well in suits, the pastries, cookies, cakes and small desserts colourfully decorate the display cases and windows, and they also have a giant patio for dining.
 Of course, as any good place in the centre, it is almost always full, and the prices are a little on the high side.
 But not only are there great baked goods, coffee, wine, and food, the décor and architecture of the classic bakeries like this one is stunning as well.

-Bakery, Bar, Cafe, Ice Cream Parlour, Patisserie, Italian, $$$
+Bakery, Bar, Cafe, Ice Cream Parlour, Italian, Ice Cream, $$$